BasedUser/routerchain/README.md

 this plugin adds hexed features to the game

 TODO:

-please help router he busy and he need help make everything that need uuid based on uuid and ip fix github actions add package.json
+please help router he busy and he need help.

+make everything that need uuid based on uuid and ip.

+fix github actions.

+add package.json.